Golf-Woods to compete with son Charlie in next week's PNC Championship | Sports-Games

 Golf-Woods to compete with son Charlie in next week's PNC Championship

-Tiger Woods, who is unsure when he will return to the PGA Tour after sustaining serious leg injuries in a February car crash, said on Wednesday he will compete with his son Charlie at next week's PNC Championship in Orlando.
+Tiger Woods, who is unsure when he will return to the PGA Tour after sustaining serious leg injuries in a car crash, said on Wednesday he would compete with his 12-year-old son Charlie at next week's PNC Championship in Orlando.
 The Dec.
 18-19 event is a 36-hole tournament with a field typically comprised of major champions and their parents or children.

-Tiger Woods, who is unsure when he will return to the PGA Tour after sustaining serious leg injuries in a February car crash, said on Wednesday he will compete with his son Charlie at next week's PNC Championship in Orlando.
+Tiger Woods, who is unsure when he will return to the PGA Tour after sustaining serious leg injuries in a car crash, said on Wednesday he would compete with his 12-year-old son Charlie at next week's PNC Championship in Orlando.

 The Dec.
 18-19 event is a 36-hole tournament with a field typically comprised of major champions and their parents or children.
 "Although it's been a long and challenging year, I am very excited to close it out by competing in the @PNCchampionship with my son Charlie," Woods wrote on Twitter.
 "I'm playing as a Dad and couldn’t be more excited and proud."

-Last month, Woods teased his return when he posted a video to social media of him swinging a club along with the caption "making progress" and last week logged practice time at the Hero World Challenge event he hosted in the Bahamas.
+Last month, Woods posted a video to social media of him swinging a club along with the caption "making progress" and last week he logged practice time at the Hero World Challenge event he hosted in the Bahamas.
 Woods suffered serious injuries to his right leg and foot when he lost control of his car in Los Angeles in February and faced the possibility of having his leg amputated during a three-week hospital stay.

-Last week the 15-times major champion held his first news conference since the accident and said that while his game is nowhere near ready for the PGA Tour it was good enough to play "hit-and-giggle".
-That comment led many to believe the 15-times major champion would announce his return to golf for the PNC Championship given it is held on a flat course with no rough near his home and his son could hit all the tee shots.
+Last week the 15-times major champion held his first news conference since the accident and said that while his game was nowhere near ready for the PGA Tour it was good enough to play "hit-and-giggle".
+That comment led many to believe the 15-times major champion would announce his return to golf for the PNC Championship given that it is held near his home on a flat course with no rough and his son could hit all the tee shots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)